-In 2018, the Institute of the Arts and Sciences (IAS) launches a major site-specific environmental art installation by Newton and Helen Mayer Harrison at the UC Santa Cruz Arboretum and Botanic Garden.
+In May, 2018, the Institute of the Arts and Sciences is launching a major art and science project by Newton and Helen Mayer Harrison at the UC Santa Cruz Arboretum and Botanic Garden.

 Newton Harrison and Helen Mayer Harrison, internationally renowned eco-artists and UC Santa Cruz emeritus faculty, are creating a site-specific environmental art installation in the three geodesic domes and the surrounding garden at the Arboretum.
 Called Future Garden for the Central Coast of California, the installation transforms the newly refurbished domes at the Arboretum from relics of the past, steeped in 1970s era charm, into carriers of the future in response to the crisis of climate change.

 The Harrisons have worked with scientists at UC Santa Cruz and botanists at the Arboretum, along with other artists, scientists, and visionaries, to create trial gardens within the domes in which native plant species are subjected to the temperatures and water conditions that scientists see for the region in the near future.
 The aim is to determine which plants are best able to thrive as the region warms and to propagate these species to create the scaffolding for more rapid regeneration of the local ecosystem as climates shift.
 As the Harrisons explain, the future for the rapidly warming planet lies in finding durable plant species that together create ecosystems that can continue to live and flourish as temperature increases.